antamce/cluster-area-analysis/README.md

-# synaptopodin
+# cluster area analysis
-A set of scripts for protein cluster area calculation
+A simple script to select clusters within the cell and calculate their area in pixels.